iWriteGigs

 Question #4

 B Organic fruit prices will fall.
-Conventional fruit profits will fall.
+Conventional fruit prices will rise.

-D Organic fruit prices will fall.
+D Organic fruit profits will rise.
 Conventional fruit prices will rise.

 Question #5